-- b.
-At the hearing, the Department shall present evidence, including from one (1) or more witnesses with personal knowledge of the alleged violation.
-The supervisor or other person responsible for the conduct of activities under the permit, or his/her counsel or designee, may do some or all of the following at the hearing: (a) present documentary evidence and/or witness testimony related to the alleged violation; (b) cross examine any witness called by the Department.
+At the hearing, the Department shall present evidence, including from one (1) or more witnesses with personal knowledge of the alleged Violation.
+The Supervisor or other person responsible for the conduct of activities under the permit or approval causing the alleged Violation by the permit holder/applicant, or their counsel or designee, may do some or all of, may do some or all of the following at the hearing:

+- a.
+Present documentary evidence and/or witness testimony related to the alleged Violation; cross examine any witness called by the Department.
 Strict rules of evidence shall not apply.
 All testimony shall be recorded.
-The Managing Director of the Airport or designee shall preserve the recorded testimony and copies of all documents related to the hearing.
-To revoke a permit, the Department must show, by a preponderance of the evidence, that the alleged violation occurred.
-If the supervisor or other person responsible for the conduct of activities under the permit fails to appear for a hearing without having received prior permission from the hearing officer to reschedule the hearing, the permit holder and persons who allegedly committed the violation will be considered in default and the hearing officer may revoke the permit. - Within five (5) business days following the hearing, the hearing officer shall issue c. a written decision stating whether the permit is revoked.
+The Airport Director or designee shall preserve the recorded testimony and copies of all documents related to the hearing.
+To revoke a permit or approval, the Department must show, by a preponderance of the evidence, that the alleged Violation occurred.
+If the Supervisor or other person responsible for the conduct of activities under the permit or approval causing the alleged Violation by the permit holder/applicant fails to appear for a hearing without having received prior permission from the hearing officer to reschedule the hearing, the permit holder/applicant and persons who allegedly committed the Violation will be considered in default and the hearing officer may revoke the permit or approval. - b.
+Within five (5) business days following the hearing, the hearing officer shall issue a written decision stating whether the permit or approval is revoked.
 If a permit is revoked, the decision shall state the grounds for revocation.
-If the decision is that there was insufficient evidence for a permit revocation, the suspension of the permit shall be dissolved and the permit reinstated.
-This decision shall be effective upon sending it by email and by certified mail to the supervisor or other person responsible for the conduct of activities under the permit to the address provided at the time of the application for the permit.
-If the permit holder or persons associated with the permit holder engage in First Amendment activity after the decision is issued, as an alternative to sending the decision by email and by certified mail, the Department may serve a copy of the decision on the persons engaging in the First Amendment activity.
+If the decision is that there was insufficient evidence for a permit or approval revocation, the suspension of the permit or approval shall be dissolved and the permit or approval reinstated.
+This decision shall be effective upon sending it by email and by certified mail to the permit holder/applicant under the permit or approval to the address provided at the time of the application for the permit.
+If the permit holder/applicant or persons associated with the permit holder/applicant engage in First Amendment Activity of Labor Related Meeting after the decision is issued, as an alternative to sending the decision by email and by certified mail, the Department may serve a copy of the decision on the persons engaging in the First Amendment Activity or Labor Related Meeting.
 In that event, the decision shall be effective upon hand delivery to those persons.
-The decision issued by the hearing officer shall constitute the final decision of the Department for purposes of a permit holder's ability to appeal to court.
+The decision issued by the hearing officer shall constitute the final decision of the Department for purposes of a permit holder/applicant's ability to appeal to court.